OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-02.md

 ## Acts 2:26

-> Therefore my heart is glad and my tongue rejoices;
+> Therefore my heart is joyful and my tongue exults;
-> my body also will rest in hope,
+> my body also will dwell securely,

 ## Acts 2:27